robokrishan/ESPDroneTransmitter/README.md

   <img src="/img/transmitter.jpg" width="400" />
 </p>

+I soldered a potentiometer on Analog Pin A6.
+I plan on configuring other channels for Roll, Pitch, Yaw, etc.

 # Wireless Comms.
 The ESPDroneTransmitter object is programmed to read raw digital input from a potentiometer connected to Analog Pin 6 (A6), parse the input into a char array, and transmit to the FC receiver (ESPDrone object).
 The raw input from the potentiometer is in the range [0, 1023].